 \subsection{Cross Correlation Confidence Interval}

-Soft and hard LCs were simulated using the method proposed by Timmer \& Konig (\citeyear{timmer1995generating}), which is widely used to produce stochastic variability in time series characterized by power-law noise.
-Using the observed power spectral properties of the source, $\Gamma_{PSD} = 2.1$, and the mean same as the original LC, we generated 10,000 simulated LCs independently for the soft (0.8–2.0 keV) and hard (2.0–10.0 keV) energy bands (Gouse et al. (\citeyear{gouse2025asymmetric},\citeyear{gouse2025association})).
-The CCF was then computed for each pair of simulated LCs in order to construct the statistical distribution of CCFs and derive the corresponding 95\% confidence intervals (Fig. 5 \& 6, right panels).
-The simulated LCs were generated using the AstroML (\citeyear{astroML}) time-series module. \\ In Fig. 5 \& 6 (right panels), the CCFs corresponding to the 10,000 simulated LCs are shown in blue, while the observed CCF is overlaid in red.
+Soft and hard light curves were simulated using the method proposed by Timmer \& Konig (\citeyear{timmer1995generating}), which is widely used to produce stochastic variability in time series characterized by power-law noise.
+Using the observed power spectral properties of the source, $\Gamma_{PSD} = 2.1$, and the mean same as the original light curve, we generated 10,000 simulated light curves independently for the soft (0.8–2.0 keV) and hard (2.0–10.0 keV) energy bands (Gouse et al. \citeyear{gouse2025asymmetric},\citeyear{gouse2025association}).
+The CCF was then computed for each pair of simulated light curves in order to construct the statistical distribution of CCFs and derive the corresponding 95\% confidence intervals (Fig. 5 \& 6, right panels).
+The simulated light curves were generated using the AstroML package(VanderPlas et al. \citeyear{vanderplas2012introduction}) time-series module. \\ In Fig. 5 \& 6 (right panels), the CCFs corresponding to the 10,000 simulated light curves are shown in blue, while the observed CCF is overlaid in red.
 The dotted black curves represent the 95\% confidence limits derived from the simulations.
 This procedure is essential to demonstrate that the asymmetric CCFs and associated time lags detected in the data are not the result of random fluctuations, but instead arise from intrinsic temporal incoherence between the soft and hard X-ray emitting regions.